 Mouse over links for pictures; click for detail page.

-The parkland design was influenced by Humphrey Repton, a landscape designer of the late 18th and early 19th century who lived in Romford, not far away, and also designed Wanstead Park, a couple of miles to the south-west.
-Several historic landscape features have survived, including Cocked Hat Plantation (a linear woodland of oak, silver birch and hornbeam), Ash Plantation (dense elm scrub with mature oak and grey poplar – no ash!) and Egg Clump (oak, ash and hawthorn).
+The parkland design was influenced by Humphry Repton, who lived not far away in Romford.
+Several historic landscape features have survived, including Cocked Hat Plantation (a linear woodland of oak, birch and hornbeam), Ash Plantation (dense elm scrub with mature oak and grey poplar – no ash!) and Egg Clump (oak, ash and hawthorn).

-Claybury Park's soils are varied and this makes for variety in its grassland plants also.
+The soils are varied and this makes for variety in the grassland plants.
 These support a variety of the commoner grassland butterflies, including small heath.
-Birds using the grassland, scrub and young woodland include kestrel, skylark, whitethroat, meadow pipit, reed bunting and goldfinch.

 Visiting